ipa-kut/ambs/README.md

 Contains header files defining classes for all components, uses `ambs_core`

+### ambs_plugliblin

+Contains the actual nodelet implementations, which implements classes defined in `ambs_components`
+Contains also launch files to quickly test nodelets.
 ## Linting

 First add roslint to CMakeLists.txt & package.xml of all packages that need to be linted (see `ambs_core` for example)